Introduction to Auto Layout

 Okay, that's quite enough for the auto layout theory.
 Now let's see how to define layout constraints in Interface Builder to center the "Hello World" button.

-Main.storyboard of your HelloWorld project (or download it from http://www.appcoda.com/resources/swift3/HelloWorld.zip).
-Before we add the layout constraints to the user interface, let me introduce a handy feature in Xcode 8.
+Main.storyboard of your HelloWorld project (or download it from http://www.appcoda.com/resources/swift53/HelloWorld.zip).
+Before we add the layout constraints to the user interface, let me introduce a handy feature in Xcode.

-Instead of viewing the app UI in simulators, Xcode 8 provides a configuration bar in Interface Builder for developers to live preview the user interface.
+You can test the app UI in simulators to see how it looks in different screen sizes.
+However, Xcode provides a configuration bar in Interface Builder for developers to live preview the user interface.

-By default, Interface Builder is set to preview the UI on iPhone 6s.
+By default, Interface Builder is set to preview the UI on iPhone 11 (6.1-inch).
 To see how your app looks on other devices, click

-The configuration bar is a great feature in Xcode 8.
+The configuration bar is a great feature for previewing the UI on different devices.
 Take some time to play around with it.

-Quick note: You may wonder what "(wC hC)" means.
+Quick note: You may wonder what "(wC hR)" means.
 Just forget about it right now and focus on learning auto layout.
 I will discuss about it in the later chapter.

 Now let's continue to talk about auto layout.
 Xcode provides two ways to define auto layout constraints:

 We'll demonstrate both approaches in this chapter.
 First, we begin with the auto layout bar.
-At the bottom-right corner of the Interface Builder editor, you should find four buttons.
+At the bottom-right corner of the Interface Builder editor, you should find 5 buttons.
 These buttons are from the layout bar.
-You can use them to define various types of layout constraints. ￼
+You can use them to define various types of layout constraints and resolve layout issues. ￼

 Each button has its own function: